A good old fashioned family road trip is a rite of passage in one’s lifetime.

 Not only are you able to spend quality time with your kids, but you’re able to see the beautiful countryside in ways that we often overlook nowadays.

-Before you hit the road with your kids, however, keep these top tips for planning a family road trip in mind to keep everyone, including you, happy.
+Before you hit the road with your kids, be sure to keep these top tips for planning a family road trip in mind to keep everyone, including you, happy.

 The links on this page are Amazon affiliate links.
 If you click on the links and make a purchase, I receive a small commission at no extra cost to you.